Saudi oil policy uncertainty unleashes the conspiracy theorists

 Naimi's intervention last week after a two-month silence failed to address a question energy markets want answered: is the OPEC leader no longer willing to defend oil prices which have dived by a third to their lowest since 2010, and is it pursuing new commercial or even geopolitical goals?

-Despite Naimi's insistence that Riyadh wants stable markets, diplomatic and market sources say Saudi officials told recent private briefings that the kingdom can live for some time with current, or even lower, levels.
+Despite Naimi's insistance that Riyadh wants stable markets, diplomatic and market sources say Saudi officials told recent private briefings that the kingdom can live for some time with current, or even lower, levels.

 Reading Saudi oil policies has long been like Kremlinology - understanding the politics of that other secretive power, Russia.
 The next OPEC meeting on Nov.
 27 is taking this art to a new, higher level.